Risk Factors Dashboard

 Human Capital Resources

 Limoneira is committed to protecting the human rights, safety and dignity of the people who contribute to the success of our business.
+We are committed to improving the lives of all our stakeholders by helping to provide access to our products.
 We are committed to improving the lives of all our stakeholders by helping to provide access to our products and increasing the diversity of our workforce.
 We also seek to support the welfare of the people who produce, process and harvest the products we sell.
+We have several inclusion and belonging efforts and programs to better ensure that we are supporting our employees.
 We have several diversity, inclusion and belonging efforts and programs to better ensure that we are supporting our employees.
-We have established several new diversity, inclusion and belonging efforts and programs to better ensure that we are supporting our employees.

 Limoneira’s overall culture emphasizes the health and safety of our employees and the customers we serve.
 Limoneira has an Illness and Injury Prevention Plan (IIPP), a Safety Guide and conforms to and follows regulations and guidelines set forth by OSHA in all facilities and operations.
 Where a particular jurisdiction’s guidelines, such as Cal/OSHA, are different from the OSHA standard, Limoneira adheres to the most extensive guidelines.
-Where a particular jurisdiction's guidelines, such as Cal OHSA, are different from the OSHA standard, Limoneira adheres to the most extensive guidelines.
 We have excellent results from our safety programs compared to similar companies within our industry.

 We strive to be a great place for our employees to work and live.
 We offer competitive pay and best-in-class benefits, including a 401k plan with matching contribution opportunities, comprehensive paid healthcare plans, wellness programs and tuition reimbursement.